revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

-Here Private inner Class B can not be instantiated outside the Class A.
+Here private inner class B cannot be instantiated outside the class A.

 </blockquote>